 A group of unlikely traveling companions find themselves on the same stagecoach to Cheyenne.
 They include a drunken doctor, a bar girl who's been thrown out of town, a professional gambler, a traveling liquor salesman, a banker who has decided to embezzle money, a gunslinger out for revenge and a young woman going to join her army captain husband.
 All have secrets but when they are set upon by an Indian war party and then a family of outlaws, they find they must all work together if they are to stay alive.
 Written by

 Put out that cigar!
-Your annoying the Lady.
+You're annoying the lady.

 Doc Josiah Boone:

-If your a Gentleman you'd know better never to smoke in the presents of a Lady.
+If you're a gentleman you'd know better to never smoke in the presence of a lady.

 Doc Josiah Boone: